insin/inputmask-core/README.md

 * `A` - letter
 * `*` - alphanumeric

-If you need to include one of these characters as a static part of the pattern, you can escape then with a preceding backslash:
+If you need to include one of these characters as a static part of the mask, you can escape them with a preceding backslash:

 ```javascript
 var mask = new InputMask({pattern: '\\A11 \\1AA', value: 'A99 1ZZ'})